Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Instead, having a spare at-the-ready will prepare you for this problem.

-Whether the strings break or the overgrip has a problem, you don’t want the game to stop short because of equipment failures or malfunctions.
+Whether the strings break or the grip is saturated with your sweat, you don’t want the match to stop short because of equipment failures or malfunctions.

-Get a racket bag or a duffel bag that can hold onto two rackets plus your spare tennis balls so you’re never caught off-guard.
+Get a racket bag or a duffel bag that can hold onto two rackets plus your spare tennis balls so you’re never without the necessary equipment.

 Even though there’s a perfectly good reason why it might happen, for some reason it feels embarrassing when your racket breaks and you have nothing prepared as a contingency.